daphne-eu/daphne/doc/DaphneDSLLanguageRef.md

 - *Row/column range:*
   Extracts all rows/columns between a lower bound (inclusive) and an upper bound (exclusive).
-  The lower and upper bounds can be omited independently of each other.
+  The lower and upper bounds can be omitted independently of each other.
   In that case, they are replaced by zero and the number of rows/columns, respectively.

   *Examples*
   ```
   X[2:5, 3] # extracts rows 2, 3, 4 of column 3
-  X[2, 3:]  # extracts row 2 of all columns from column 3 onwards
+  X[2, 3:]  # extracts row 2 of all columns from column 3 onward
   X[:5, 3]  # extracts rows 0, 1, 2, 3, 4 of column 3
   X[:, 3]   # extracts all rows of column 3, same as X[, 3]
   ```